 The tour

-According to the motto "double is better", you can directly show what you have just presented during the company tour.
+True to the motto "two is better than one", you can show what you have just presented directly during the company tour.
 Make sure that there is enough time for questions during the tour - and that someone is present who can answer the questions.
 Ergo: For project questions, the company or project management and - depending on the size of the company - someone from the relevant department.
-This way you can not only answer a lot in advance, but also prevent misunderstandings.
+This not only allows you to answer many questions in advance, but also prevents misunderstandings.

 The processes